 If you’ve been keeping track, we’ve already spent close to $500 for the equipment and installation alone.
-On top of that, we had to pay Xfinity a monthly fee for professional monitoring.
+On top of that, we chose to pay Xfinity a monthly fee for professional monitoring.
 That may seem like a lot, but bear in mind, security systems are investments.
 By simply having one, you can decrease your chances of becoming a victim.
 After all, the estimated average loss from a burglary in the U.S. is $2,799,2 which is way more than what a monitored security system costs.
 It’s simple math!

 Xfinity’s Monitoring Plan Costs Snapshot